Interesting Links, March 23, 2011

 At first, I’d resisted the suggestion.
 I wanted quiet power.
 The Honda generators were known for their quietness, but nothing would be as quiet as solar.

-But the kicker: we could get the Hondas for less than $1,000 each.
+But the kicker: I could get the Hondas for less than $1,000 each.
 Just one would provide as much power as the solar setup we’d envisioned.
 No need for an inverter or charge controller or holes drilled in the RV roof.

 It was even cheaper on Amazon.com.

-So we didn’t go with the solar setup.
+So I didn’t go with the solar setup.
 I just can’t justify the added expense — after all, to get 2,000 watts with solar power, we’d be spending four times as much as the generator would cost us.

 I’m hoping that changes sometime soon.